Zarathustra

 was divided functionally according to the various tasks each priest

-descriptions and indicate that there was a degree of specialization
+functional descriptions and indicate that there was a degree of

 As

-religious utterances.
-Certainly the skill to compose hymns and prayers
+composed religious utterances.
+Certainly the skill to compose hymns

-would depend on the intellectual skill of the individual, and thus all
+and prayers would depend on the intellectual skill of the individual,

 We

-show that the priesthood existed in Gathic times.
-Further, whether the
+to show that the priesthood existed in Gathic times.
+Further, whether

-priesthood existed as a separate "class", and whether it was
+the priesthood existed as a separate "class", and whether

-hereditary, is open to debate.
-But, what is certain is that priests,
+it was hereditary, is open to debate.
+But, what is certain is that

 Zarathushtra